scott246/underworld/README.md

 You are a blue square.
 You have a number on your character which represents your HP level.
 You can move with WASD, shoot arrows with IJKL (requires a bow before you can use), and use attack and defense magic with N and M, respectively (once you have the magic and enough mana).
 You can also press R to restart the game and Q to display instructions.

 # Enemies
 Enemies are a red square.
 They have a number which represents their respective HP levels.
-They move randomly; you can attack them by bumping into them (which reduces your HP level as well as theirs) or by shooting arrows at them or by using attack magic.
+They move randomly; you can attack them by bumping into them (which reduces your HP level as well as theirs) or by shooting arrows at them or by using attack magic or setting traps.
 The amount of damage you do attacking them is a randomly generated number between your min and max damage.
-The amount of damage you take when attacking is a randomly generated number based on the enemy's HP (an enemy with 50HP can do anywhere from 0-50 damage to your character) if you bump into them -- using attack magic or archery will not cause your HP to fall.
+The amount of damage you take when attacking is a randomly generated number based on the enemy's HP (an enemy with 50HP can do anywhere from 0-50 damage to your character) if you bump into them -- using attack magic, archery, or traps will not cause your HP to fall.
 Once an enemy is killed, you will receive a gold bonus (i.e. if you are level 3 they will drop up to 3 gold upon death) and you will receive a random health bonus (random number * your level * 10).

 # Store
 You start on a green square, which is the store.
 Here you can buy HP, mana, arrows, magic, a bow (which you only need to buy once), or an upgrade to your minimum and maximum damage.
 Enemies cannot enter the store, therefore, you can use this space to get away if you need a temporary hiding spot.